What’s Been Updated in the 2020 CDC Vaccine Storage and Handling Toolkit

 What are the next steps after reading this article?

-First, be sure to grap a copy of the 2020 Vaccine Storage and Handling Toolkit here.
+First, be sure to grab a copy of the 2020 Vaccine Storage and Handling Toolkit here.
 Second, explore this site and check out the latest Cool Cube™ PCM coolers.
 They are a type of container and pack out specifically designed for transport and emergency storage (they are passive containers that do not require a power source and are qualified to last more than 3 days at the desired temperature).

 If you haven’t already, watch this 113-second explainer video to see the simplicity and effectiveness of Cool Cube™ PCM Coolers.